 - No food or drink is to be brought near any of the ICT equipment, in order to prevent accidental spillages.

 - Students are not allowed to open the windows for ventilation during the use of the Computer Lab.
-The lab door must be kept closed at all times, and the lights must be switched off open exit.
+The lab door must be kept closed at all times.

 - The Jamaica Theological Seminary is entitled to remove from any of its computers, resource data and programs that are found to be inappropriate as defined above, and/or to terminate the computing privileges of any user who violates the policies outlined above.